yanivbl6/BeyondSigProp/README.md

 This is repository is intended to allow replication of the results presented in the paper:
 "Beyond Signal Propagation: Is Feature Diversity Necessary in Deep Neural Network Initialization?"

-Code is based on the repository: https://github.com/valilenk/fixup.git, and was temporarily moved to a seperate repository.
+Code is forked from the repository: https://github.com/valilenk/fixup.git

 # Requirements \ Replication details